-Chronic disease is not genetically determined, but should rather be considered as a mismatch between our genes, and environment and lifestyle.
+Chronic diseases are not genetically determined, but should rather be considered as a mismatch between our genes, and environment and lifestyle.

 For example, consider inflammation which is the underlying process of many chronic diseases.
 There are a wide range of modern medications that work to suppress the inflammatory response.
 A more sound approach is to question what may be causing the inflammation in the first place; it could be microbes, allergens, toxins, poor diet and stress.
-Targeting these root causes can often eliminate the need for the medication and help to resolve the symptoms.
+Targeting these root causes as part of inflammation treatment can often eliminate the need for the medication and help to resolve the symptoms.

 So chronic illness is not the inevitable circumstance of old age or the predetermined outcome of our genetic history.
 Rather it occurs at the intersection of the information encoded in our genes and the messages sent to our genes from our environment and our behaviour.
 Clearly our health is potentially much more under our control than we may have previously assumed.

 The information encoded in our genes doesn’t determine how we are going to get sick, but does help us better understand how we should live to maximise our health over a longer life span.

 Chronic disease doesn’t happen overnight.
 It takes time, and may have started at birth, or even in the womb.

 The process starts with an exposure or an accumulation of factors that are sufficient for the disease to commence.
 This triggers changes in the body often, without the host being aware of them.
 This stage is called the incubation period (for infectious diseases) and the latency period (for chronic diseases).
 This period where symptoms don’t show (asymptomatic), depends on the individual and their condition, but it can range from seconds to decades.

 The onset of symptoms then follows and may then lead to a labelling or diagnosis.

 Understanding the process of disease can be helpful to start mapping the path back to optimal health.